Trademark Licensing Program

 This policy applies to faculty, staff, students, academic departments, ad hoc groups, administrative divisions/departments, alumni organizations, informal groups, and student organizations.
 External suppliers and manufacturers are to comply with their licensing agreements with the University.

-This policy does not apply to patents or the use of trademarks registered in association with a patented technology by the WSU Research Foundation.
-Contact the Office of Intellectual Property Administration regarding intellectual property issues; telephone 335-5526.
+This policy does not apply to patents or the use of trademarks registered in association with a patented technology.
+Contact the Office of Commercialization regarding such issues; telephone 335-5526.

-The Trademarks and Licensing Office is responsible for protecting the use of Washington State University trademarks and for licensing commercial use of the marks.
+The Trademark Licensing Program is responsible for protecting the use of Washington State University trademarks and for licensing commercial use of the marks.

-The Trademarks and Licensing Office and their licensing agent, the Collegiate Licensing Company, negotiate and administer licenses with manufacturers that wish to trade upon the University name.
+The Trademark Licensing Program and their licensing agent, the Collegiate Licensing Company, negotiate and administer licenses with manufacturers that wish to trade upon the University name.

-The Trademarks and Licensing Office ensures that each use of the University's name is professional, tasteful, and of a quality that reflects positively on the University.
+The Trademark Licensing Program ensures that each use of the University's name is professional, tasteful, and of a quality that reflects positively on the University.